 When a large number of people are charged in a conspiracy there are often alleged participants that have never met or spoken to one another.
 In these cases, it is not uncommon for a person who played a comparatively minor role in an agreement to be accused of the larger drug trafficking conspiracy with other players who allegedly had a more significant role.

 The law of conspiracy allows prosecutors to bring in more evidence than they would otherwise be able to admit in cases where conspiracy is not charged.
 For example, the statements of alleged co-conspirators are often admitted without the usual safeguards that disfavor admitting co-defendant statements into evidence against the other defendants.

 The United States Code contains several conspiracy statutes.
 The general conspiracy statute is contained in 18 U.S.C.
 Section 371 and makes it illegal to agree with another person to devise a criminal plan and defraud the United States government or to violate other federal laws.
 In narcotics cases, 21 U.S.C.
 Section 846 prohibits conspiracies to manufacture, distribute, or possess with intent to distribute unlawful controlled substances.
 For more information, consult with a federal conspiracy lawyer in DC.

 Fraud is a crime that is often charged along with conspiracy.
 Fraud is an attempt to gain money or value by a false representation of fact.
 One example would be an individual or health care provider misleading an insurance company to receive unearned benefits or profits.
 This includes health care fraud, Medicare fraud, or Medicaid fraud.
-Prosecutors can also charge a person with fraud under a misrepresentation theory.
+Prosecutors can also charge a person in DC with fraud under a misrepresentation theory.

-A prosecutor could, for example, seek to prove that the seller of a product defrauded a purchaser by misrepresenting the nature of the product.
+A state attorney in DC could, for example, seek to prove that the seller of a product defrauded a purchaser by misrepresenting the nature of the product.
 An example of this is marketing a used car as “new.”
 Fraud schemes can sometimes be perpetrated by more than one person, which is why conspiracy charges are frequently sought together along with federal fraud charges.
 More information about fraud can be found here.